Pre-Master's and Post-Master's Internship

 The following requirements will be used for pre-master’s and post-master’s internship selection at Counseling and Psychological Services:

-- Pre-master’s applicants must be enrolled in a master’s level Counseling or Marriage and Family Therapy program, and have completed at least one semester of practicum by mid-May, 2018.
+- Pre-master’s applicants must be enrolled in a master’s level Counseling or Marriage and Family Therapy program, and have completed at least one semester of practicum by mid-May of the year of application.

 - Post-master’s applicants must have completed a master’s degree in mental health or marriage and family counseling prior to the start of the internship in mid-August.

-- All applicants must submit a formal cover letter to Dr. Samantha White, Assistant Director of Training, Counseling & Psychological Services, describing their interest in the internship, academic background and any related work experience.
+- Cover letter describing interest in the internship, academic background and any related work experience.

-- All applicants must submit a minimum of two letters of recommendation including recommendations from any current practicum supervisors.
+- Two letters of recommendation including recommendations from any current practicum supervisors.
 For students enrolled in the MSU Counseling program, their practicum supervisors can provide a verbal recommendation if they attend a CPS Training and Supervision Committee meeting.
 Supervisors can contact Dr. White for further details on attending the meeting.